 It is next to impossible to establish dates for most Voller instruments, given the very rare appearance of their own name on labels.
 However, dendrochronology provides a date sometime after 1922 for what must be one of their very last productions, a beautifully observed imitation of a Tononi viola.
 This was certainly made after Alfred had died in 1918 and is most likely the work of the Charles, the youngest.
 William, the eldest brother, was already 68 when the tree from which the front was cut was still in the ground.
 It is a truly beautiful instrument, with the subtlest of touches in finish, varnish and construction and absolutely capable of passing for the real thing.
 Yet one little twist gives it that proper Voller character: inside are two labels.
 One is in the usual place, and carries the plausible name Joannes Tononi, but with the implausible date of 1737.
 But another label was inadvertently left behind when the 1737 label was placed by a later hand, it may be assumed.
 This second label, caught on a lower rib, has the name Pietro Tononi, 1703, and is probably the one Charles Voller originally inserted.
 Pietro Tononi is a rare, almost unknown maker, very much more difficult to verify than his brother.
 Crafty!

-A fine and important violin by the Voller Brothers, 1894, is Lot 193 in our London June auction.
-Bidding closes on June 24.
+A fine and important violin by the Voller Brothers, 1894, was sold by Tarisio in our London June auction.

 John Dilworth is a maker, writer and expert.
 He has written extensively about fine instruments and their makers, and is a co-author of ‘The British Violin’, ‘Giuseppe Guarneri del Gesu’ and ‘The Voller Brothers’ among other books.